Sydney’s New Fish Market Finally Opens January 19 2026

 Where is the new site located?

-Bridge Road, Blackwattle Bay, just around the corner from the original Pyrmont location.
+Bridge Road, Blackwattle Bay, Glebe, directly across the bay from the old Pyrmont market.

 What are the opening hours?